Child Protection Guidelines taken from 2018-19 Safety and Security Manual.

 We will be aware of our own and other persons’ vulnerability, especially when working alone with our students; we will be constantly aware that we are responsible for maintaining clear, unthreatening and appropriate physical, emotional, and sexual boundaries in such interactions.
 We will avoid any covert or overt sexual behavior in respect of those for whom we have responsibility, including behavior that constitutes or may be perceived to constitute harassment by means of seductive, suggestive, abusive or exploitative speech or gestures (including physical contact).

-Teachers, staff, employees, and volunteers may not possess, distribute, use or be under the influence of alcohol, tobacco, solvents, controlled substances or drugs other than prescription medication when on the ISO campus, at any ISO-sponsored activity off-campus, or when working with children generally.
+Teachers, staff, employees, and volunteers may not possess, distribute, use or be under the influence of alcohol, tobacco, solvents, controlled substances or drugs other than prescription medication when on the ISO campus (during school hours) or when working with children generally.
 We may not possess or distribute inappropriate reading or video material to students, and we may not accept gifts from, or give gifts to, them without their parents'/guardians' approval.

 All communication between ISO staff (including volunteers) and students will be transparent, and strictly limited to the professional role of the personnel concerned.
 Email exchanges between students and persons acting on behalf of the school will be made using a school email address.
 Electronic communication that takes place over a school network or platform may be subject to periodic monitoring.
 Faculty, staff, and volunteers will use online communications, including social media (Facebook, Twitter, etc.) and text messaging, to communicate with students solely in respect of bona fide school activities.